+Date
-Date Name of Student School Present Grade Your child has not met the necessary proficience ov requirements in Tour chine has not met the necessary pronetene Subject/Content and is presently in danger of failing the course.

-It is imperative that a meeting is scheduled to discuss and develop the necessary interventions and timeline for implantation.
+Name of Student

+School Present Grade

+Your child has not met the necessary proficiency requand is presently in danger of failing the course.
+It is imperative that a meeting is scheduled to discustimeline for implantation.
+Subject/Content

-Please call to set an appointment so that we may meet to discuss and develop necessary interventions and a timeline for implementation.
+Please call to set an appointment so that we interventions and a timeline for implementation. e may meet to discuss and develop necessary

+mer ventions and a timeme for implementation.

 Thank you.

-Teacher Name

-School Phone Number
+Teacher Name School Phone Number